realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/16-core-2-accountability-to-core-1-salience.md

 ## Purpose

-This document clarifies a recurring failure mode in political theory, governance, moral systems, and institutional design:
+This document clarifies a recurring failure mode in political theory, governance, moral systems, and institutional design.

 A Core 2 theory begins by claiming to serve humans.